-A rear passenger pushing or pulling on the back of the front passenger's seat.
+• A rear passenger pushing or pulling on the back of the front passenger's seat.

-- Moving the front seat forcibly back against cargo on the seat or floor behind it. - Moving the front seat forcibly back on the folded rear seat. - The rear seat-back interfering with the reclined front passenger's seat-back when the rear seat is folded down. - Hanging heavy items on the front passenger seat, or placing heavy items in the seat-back pocket.
+- Moving the front seat forcibly back against cargo on the seat or floor behind it. - Moving the front seat or seat-back forcibly back against the folded rear seat. - The rear seat-back interfering with the reclined front passenger's seat-back when the rear seat is folded down. - Hanging heavy items on the front passenger seat, or placing heavy items in the seat-back pocket.

-If your vehicle is equipped with the floor mats, make sure the floor mat behind the front passenger's seat is hooked to the floor mat anchor (see page 238).
+If your vehicle is equipped with the floor mats, make sure the floor mat behind the front passenger's seat is hooked to the floor mat anchor (see page 240).
 If it is not, the mat may interfere with the proper operation of the sensors and operation of the seat.